 Giving thanks: Assembling backpacks for Blessings in a Backpack

-The BRR team recently packed backpacks for Blessings in a Backpack.
+The CI BRR team recently packed backpacks for Blessings in a Backpack.
 The organizations supplies nonperishable food items for elementary school-aged children to take home for the weekends and long holiday breaks.
 We packed more than 150 backpacks and donated over $2,700 to Albert Chapman Elementary in Dublin, Fairwood Elementary in Columbus and Moler Elementary in Obetz.

 Beyond the Red Kettle: Joining the Salvation Army in helping those in need